corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get recurring payments for a specified account

-Send a `GET` request to the `/recurring-payments/account/{accountId}` endpoint to invoke the [`GetRecurringPaymentsForAccountPaginatedFlow`](back-end-guide.md#getrecurringpaymentsforaccountpaginatedflow).
+Send a `GET` request to the `/recurring-payments/account/{accountId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#getrecurringpaymentsforaccountpaginatedflow">`GetRecurringPaymentsForAccountPaginatedFlow`</a>.
 The `GetRecurringPaymentsForAccountPaginatedFlow` returns a list of recurring payments for a specified account that match the given search criteria.
 This request requires authorization.
 It can be sent by an admin user.

  - Request type: `GET`.
  - Path: `/recurring-payments/account/{accountId}`.